 20 February, 2002

-The village of Bieh attacked by helicopters while food aid was distributed.
+The village of Bieh attacked by helicopter gunships while food aid was distributed.
+Five rockets were fired by the gunships.
 A large number of IDPs were in place, searching for food after being forcibly removed.
 The killing of at least 24 people and the wounding of many was reported.